 4pm: Here’s another tip: don’t drink and work.

 10 am: Spend 2 hours on a conference call with clients.
 They’re always traveling and in different time zones, so finding time to chat is difficult.
 Plus the calls themselves are pretty useless.
-I’ve realized that sometimes, clients just want someone to talk to and explain every little detail of what they’re doing.
+I’ve realized that sometimes as a freelance project manager, clients just want someone to talk to and explain every little detail of what they’re doing.
 I’m like their therapist.

 1pm: Finished writing a ridiculously long email with detailed notes from our call.
 Send it off to the clients, because they’re horribly unorganized (still).
 I can tell it helps them think about things more clearly, and they appreciate it a LOT.

 These guys are really gushy too.
 They reply back with things like:

 “Thank you SO SO SOOOO much for this.”